Febuxostat is used to prevent gout. Find out how to take it safely and possible side effects. Febuxostat is also called Adenuric.

 |Side effects||What should I do?|

-Febuxostat may interact with a few medications and herbal supplements, so check with your doctor or pharmacist before starting febuxostat or before starting any new medicines.
+Febuxostat may interact with a few medicines and herbal supplements, so check with your doctor or pharmacist before starting febuxostat and before starting any new medicines.